 37. Should we continue to specify sleeper services, or should this be a purely commercial matter for a train operating company?

-Q37 comments: YES, you should continue to specify sleeper services
+Q37 comments: Yes we should specify sleeper services

 38. Should the Caledonian Sleeper services be contracted for separately from the main ScotRail franchise?
 Or should it be an option for within the main ScotRail franchise?